xratberkeley/decal-site/labs/Oculus/lab1.md

 ![image](../../assets/images/oculus/lab1/VRDecal-13.png)

 Use the movement (w), rotation (e), and scale (r) tools to position these crates into the shape shown in the first picture of the section.
-The lower crate should be just to the right of OVRCameraRig, and the upper crate should be smaller and sit on top of it.
+The lower crate should be just to the right of the XR Origin, and the upper crate should be smaller and sit on top of it.
 Don’t worry about being exact - just keep testing it with the headset on until the top of the upper crate is comfortably within arm’s reach.
 A tip: With the scale tool, dragging the white cube scales all axes.

 ![image](../../assets/images/oculus/lab1/VRDecal-15.png)